Welcome CBE!

 Continue to check Handshake for events and job/internship postings.

 The events and opportunities contained within this email represent employers who have expressed a specific interest in recruiting Penn Engineering students.
+It is updated weekly when classes are in session.

 Graduation and Senior Updates